dmitmatveev/RTSD-Traffic-Sign-Classification/README.md

   fill_mode="nearest",
   preprocessing_function=rescaling_func)
 ```
-Example of images transformation and varying:
+Example of images transformation and varying is shown below.
+Left column - is an original images, other columns represents the images after randomly choosed transformation:
 </br></br><img src="./readme_resources/data_augumentation_example_en.png"></br></br>
 The new training dataset has been increased from 34799 to 139148 samples.
 The validation and test set remained untouched.